 Requests for counselling on Gambling Help Online up 79%.

-Campaign survey showed 70% attributed campaign to behaviour change.
+Survey showed 70% attributed the campaign to behaviour change.

-Responsible Gambling Awareness Week is all about educating the public on what responsible gambling behaviours looks like.
+Responsible Gambling Awareness Week is all about educating the public on what responsible gambling behaviours look like.
 Our challenge was to address problem gambling, without directly calling out problem gamblers.

 We also created Bet and Bust, an online game that puts you in the mind of a gambler to show you firsthand how easy it is for gambling to get out of hand.